-The Town will solicit price bids from suppliers that meet the threshold criteria and agree to the terms and conditions prescribed in the ESA.
-If none of the bids are satisfactory, the Town will reject all bids and repeat the solicitation as often as needed until market conditions yield a price that is acceptable to the Town.
+The Town will solicit price bids from suppliers that meet the threshold criteria and agree to the terms and conditions prescribed in the Competitive Electric Service Agreement.
+The Town will request bids for a variety of terms and may request bids for a variety of pricing structures within each contract term.
+If none of the bids is satisfactory, the Town will reject all bids and repeat the solicitation as often as needed until market conditions yield a price that is acceptable to the Town.